-The Board of Directors currently consists of seven (7) individuals, all of whom have been nominated for election at the annual meeting.
-Directors are to be elected to hold office until the next Annual Meeting of Stockholders and until their respective successors have been elected and qualified.
-The names and the respective ages of the seven (7) nominees as of March 18, 2015 are set forth below:
+The Board of Directors currently consists of seven (7) individuals, all of whom have been nominated for election at the annual meeting except for Mr. Horowitz.
+On March 23, 2016, Mr. Horowitz notified us of his decision not to stand for reelection to the Board at this year's 2016 annual meeting of stockholders.
+His decision is not due to any disagreement with us or the Board.
+On March 23, 2016, the Board approved a reduction in the size of the Board from seven to six directors, effective immediately prior to this year's 2016 annual meeting of stockholders.
+Directors are to be elected to hold office until the next annual meeting of stockholders and until their respective successors have been elected and qualified.
+The names and the respective ages of the six (6) nominees as of March 16, 2016 are set forth below:

-Name Age Position(s) Director Since Dennis Cline (1)(2)(3) 54 Director May 2003 Anne Devereux-Mills(1)(2)(3) 53 Director October 2006 Nicolas Hanauer (2) 55 Vice Chairman of the Board of Directors October 2007 Russell C. Horowitz 48 Executive Director of the Board of Directors January 2003 Clark Kokich 63 Executive Chairman of the Board of Directors February 2015 Ian Morris 46 Director February 2015 M. Wayne Wisehart(1)(3) 69 Director November 2008
+Name Age Position Director Since Dennis Cline (1)(2) 55 Director May 2003 Anne Devereux-Mills (2)(3) 54 Director October 2006 Nicolas Hanauer (2) 56 Vice Chairman of the Board of Directors October 2007 Clark Kokich 64 Executive Chairman of the Board of Directors February 2015 Ian Morris (1)(3) 47 Director February 2015 M. Wayne Wisehart (1)(3) 70 Director November 2008